davetang/learning_docker/gitlab/README.md

 # Runner registered successfully.
 Feel free to start it, but if it's running already the config should be automatically reloaded!
 ```

 In the `Admin Area` and `Runners` section, you should now see the Runner you registered.
+However the hyperlink for the Runner is the IP address of our Docker container.
+To change the settings of the Runner, right-click and save link as.
+Then paste the link but change the IP address to `localhost:8889` (for example: http://localhost:8889/admin/runners/4).
+Make sure the `Run untagged jobs` is checked/ticked and then `Save changes`.

 ## Clone